 The modern laptop I am using is an Asus gaming computer, model GL752VW, and I have tried to install and use a number of distributions on it.
 The problem is that the laptop uses an Nvidia GeForce Optimus GLX960M video card.
 That video card does 3D graphics blazingly fast.
 Using all Lubuntu versions since 17.04, I have been able to run glxspheres64 at greater than 2000 fps.
 The problem is that, despite reports to the contrary, very few linux distributions besides Ubuntu are able to support the Nvidia GLX960M video card.
 I have tried Antergos, an Arch derivative, and SparkyLinux, a Debian derivative, and Manjaro, as well as less aggressively, a number of other distributions.
 Many of them claimed to support proprietary Nvidia drivers, and I got a few of them to work temporarily, but only Ubuntu worked reliably enough to use.
 I had SparkyLinux working long enough to run glxspheres64, but it used mesa instead of nvidia-prime and ran glxsperes only at about 60 fps before it died altogether.

 By 1 Nov, 2018, I had changed my mind about Lubuntu.
 It seemed to me to be a distribution that had lost its focus and was no longer sure in which direction it was heading.
-I also discovered that Ubuntu-17.10, which comes by default with the GNOME desktop, is a excellent distribution in which to install and run the LXQt desktop, which is my favorite.
+I also discovered that Ubuntu-17.10, which comes by default with the GNOME desktop, is an excellent distribution in which to install and run the LXQt desktop, which is my favorite.
 I know the Ubuntu has come under considerable criticism in recent years, some of it deserved, but I keep returning to it because, in my experience, it is by far the easiest distribution in which to install proprietary nvidia Optimus drivers.
 Despite numerous reports of solutions for other distributions, I have never gotten any of them to work reliably for my computer for more than a brief interval.

 PureOS is a linux distribution that does not even break the top 100 in Distrowatch's measure of popularity.
 It is a rolling distribution based upon Debian 8 Testing.
 I am not sure exactly what that means so long after Debian 9's release, but I suspect it means that the release is similar to Debian 9 Stable.
 I found PureOS extremely easy to install, offering a much more pleasant esperience than when I tried to install Debian itself a few years ago.
 Like Debian, PureOS uses systemd.
 PureOS has fairly frequent software updates and it seems to keep fairly up-to-date in terms of the version numbers of its software.
 Furthermore, I have found it exceptionally stable.
 What is special, possibly unique, about this distribution is that it contains no proprietary binary code and seemingly will not allow it to be installed.
 I have tried twice to install the proprietary nvidia graphics driver, and, as PureOS's documentation clearly suggested should happen, I did not succeed.
 The distribution also does not have any 32-bit software.
 Aside from that, the PureOS repositories seem to have nearly the entire range of Debian apps.
 I even succeeded in installing and using virtualbox by adding a Debian apt-repository.
 I am not sure what would happen if you tried to run a 32-bit application in virtualbox.
 PureOS reminds me of a joke adapted from many similar situations.
 "What is the worst thing about PureOS?
 It is boring - there is very little to fiddle with or fix".
 "What is the best thing about PureOS?
 It is reliable - there is very little to fiddle with or fix".